le-schlo/InvEnT/examples/README.md

   The semi-empirical excited state calculation component uses xtb and stda to calculate the maximum absorption wavelength of generated molecules.
   - `name`: Set to name for scoring component, _e.g._, `"SQM_lambda_max"`
   - `weight`: set weight of the component in the overall score.
-  - `params.tmp_dir`: Path to a temporary directory for storing intermediate files.
+  - `params.tmp_dir`: Name of a temporary directory for storing intermediate files.
+Since this folder gets created temporarily for intermediate files and deleted afterwards, it must be a non-existing directory.
+So, _e.g._, `/InvEnT/tmp/multiwfn_calcdir` where the directory `multiwfn_calcdir` gets created during the generative process and **can not** be present before running the code.
+The run will terminate if the provided path is an existing directory to prevent unintential deletion of folder.
   - `params.path_to_xtb`: Path to the xtb executable.
   - `params.path_to_stda`: Path to the directory containing the xtb4stda binary.
   - `params.maximum_waiting_time`: Maximum waiting time for the geometry optimization in seconds.